uoeIDS/IDS_website/content/assessments/project.en.md

 <!-- 1.
 Proposal     - discussion with your tutor in the workshop (Week6 - Friday 27 October) -->

 1. Check-in     - Discussion with a tutor in the workshop (Week 6 - Friday 25 October and Week 10 - Friday 22 November) <!-- edit -->
-1. Presentation    - Due Friday 29 November (during your workshop session)
+1. Presentation    - On Friday 29 November (during your workshop session)
-1. Report & Presentation Slides - Due Friday 29 November @ 16:00 GMT
+1. Report & Presentation Slides - Due Monday 2 December @ 10:00 GMT
-1. Peer Evaluation - Due Monday 02 December @ 12:00 GMT
+1. Peer Evaluation - Due Monday 2 December @ 10:00 GMT

 <!-- Added -->